OfficialAhmed/Iconit-PS4/README.md

 * I added a Library (https://all-exhost.github.io/icon%20downloader.html) that has Dozens of icons for you to pick from.

-# Update v4.72 (WIP.
-Not yet compiled for the end-user)
+# Update v4.72

-* Ability to change all Homebrews (Note: make sure to enable HB in the settings) (4-letter prefix followed by 5-number suffix format.
-Exp: LAPY00000)
+* Ability to change any Homebrew (All homebrews will be detected format:LAPYxxxxx 4-letter prefix followed by 5-number suffix)

 * Ability to change System icons (ATTENTION: This will require extra permissions.
-Make sure to run FTP with Full R/W mode, as of writing this only Lapy Xplorer offer an option to allow FTP in "Danger mode" => Full R/W permissions by pressing (L2+Triangle).
-Only allow "Danger mode" when you need to change the system icons disable it afterwards to be in the safe side)
+Make sure to run FTP with Full R/W mode, Lapy Xplorer offer an option to allow FTP in "Danger mode" => Full R/W permissions by pressing (L2+Triangle).
+SomeTimes Xplorer seem to be allowing Full R/W but its not for some reason, try removing game data for Xplorer and retry)

+* Fixed major bug with caching (used to overwrite the cache meaning old cache is useless.
+Note: first time running the application might take awhile and may freeze wait for it.
+The 2nd time you run it would be ~99% faster)

+* Game/Pic fully compatible with "GoldHen FTP" (The whole process rely on one connection now)

+* Auto backup changed icons (stored in "Your Backup" folder)

 * More accurate Game Titles (Less abbreviations shown as the Game title)